 - Ensure the backboard is marked with a permanent safety warning about the dangers of swinging on the basketball ring.

-- Never hang or swing on the basketball ring.
+- Never hang or swing on a basketball ring.